 the head because we have authority from God; rather, He has given us authority

-to be like His Son.
+to emulate His Son.

 (67b) Authority